Ural Mountains: Cultural significance

 The Urals have been viewed by Russians as a "treasure box" of mineral resources, which were the basis for its extensive industrial development.
 In addition to iron and copper, the Urals were a source of gold, malachite, alexandrite, and other gems such as those used by the court jeweller Fabergé.
-As Russians in other regions gather mushrooms or berries, Uralians gather mineral specimens and gems.
 Dmitry Mamin-Sibiryak (1852–1912) and Pavel Bazhov (1879–1950), as well as Aleksey Ivanov and Olga Slavnikova, post-Soviet writers, have written of the region.

 The region served as a military stronghold during Peter the Great's Great Northern War with Sweden, during Stalin's rule when the Magnitogorsk Metallurgical Complex was built and Russian industry relocated to the Urals during the Nazi advance at the beginning of World War II, and as the center of the Soviet nuclear industry during the Cold War.
 Extreme levels of air, water, and radiological contamination and pollution by industrial wastes resulted.
 Population exodus followed, and economic depression at the time of the collapse of the Soviet Union, but in post-Soviet times additional mineral exploration, particularly in the northern Urals, has been productive and the region has attracted industrial investment.